balena-io/docs/pages/learn/getting-started.md

 ## Install {{ $names.cli.lower }}

 Now that we have a device or two connected to a {{ $names.company.lower }} fleet, It's time to install the {{ $names.cli.lower }}.
-This recommended way to deploy code.
-Follow the instructions below according to your machines operating system.
+This is the recommended way to deploy code to your devices.
+Follow the instructions below according to your machine's operating system.

 {{import "getting-started/cliInstructions"}}